Dental Services in Frederick Maryland

 Initial Oral Examination

 Your initial oral examination includes a visual examination, charting, periodontal probing, diagnosis and treatment recommendations.
 We will also take x-rays, which includes the panoramic x-ray for proper diagnosis of the anterior (front) and posterior (back) teeth as well as the bite-wing x-ray series for proper diagnosis of proximal decay of posterior teeth.
-For those patients who are particularily anxious, we offer mild sedation.
+For those patients who are particularly anxious, we offer mild sedation.

 Implants are synthetic structures that are placed in the area of the tooth normally occupied by the root.
 Implants are anchored to the jawbone or metal framework on the bone and act as a foundation for an artificial tooth or permanent bridge.
 In some cases, implants can be used to attach dentures.